 Kickboxing is getting more advanced thanks to new training methods and gear.
 The market for mixed martial arts equipment is expected to grow by US$348.4 million from 2020 to 2024.
 This surge in demand shows that people are serious about their gear.

 A program called LES MILLS CONQUER is changing the game.
-It’s a boxing program by Les Mills that’s in the testing phase at select sites.
+It’s a Les Mills boxing program in the testing phase at select sites.
 The goal is to offer a next-level kickboxing experience.
 It uses the latest training gear and techniques.

 Another big change is the move to on-demand fitness classes.
-This means kickboxing lovers can train at home thanks to online platforms.
-This, paired with the popularity of group sessions, shows how crucial community and motivation are in kickboxing.
+This means kickboxing enthusiasts can train at home via online platforms.
+This, combined with the popularity of group sessions, underscores the importance of community and motivation in kickboxing.
 The American College of Sports Medicine also supports this view.

 With these exciting trends, kickboxing’s future looks bright.
 It’s not just about getting fit; it’s a thrilling journey.
 So, whether you’re into group kickboxing or prefer to train at home, there’s never been a better time to dive into kickboxing’s world of challenges and rewards.

 Kickboxing is not just a sport; it’s a global phenomenon.
 It started in Japan in the 1960s, growing in the US and Europe during the 70s and 80s.
-With groups like the World Kickboxing Association, it became popular worldwide.
+With organizations such as the World Kickboxing Association, it became popular worldwide.
 Millions now enjoy kickboxing for its fitness and as a sport.

-Starting the kickboxing journey brings many kickboxing benefits.
-It makes you stronger, fitter, and relieves stress.
-For those serious about kickboxing, studies show what top kickboxers are physically like.
-This knowledge helps everyone training, no matter their goal.
+Starting a kickboxing journey offers many benefits.
+It strengthens you, improves your fitness, and relieves stress.
+For those serious about kickboxing, studies show what top kickboxers look like physically.
+This knowledge helps everyone train, no matter their goal.

-Joining the kickboxing community means being part of something supportive and empowering.
-It’s rich in benefits for body and mind.
+Joining the kickboxing community means being part of a supportive and empowering community.
+It offers significant benefits for the body and mind.
 If you stick with it, you develop skills that not only help in the ring but also outside.
 Kickboxing can change your life for the better in many ways.

 What is kickboxing?